 If you are a parent interested in signing your child up, please email info@thepatchworkschool.com.

-You will then have an opportunity to get on the wait list and sign up for an online live tour.
-Once you have toured, if we have space available, we will let you know how to proceed with enrollment.
+You will then have an opportunity to get on the interest list.
+Once we have a space available matching your needs we will schedule your tour and begin enrollment.

 Our Approach